Nickguild1993/Module_1_Challenge/README1.md

 ## Results

-### Conclusions drawn from the Outcomes based on Launch date Analysis.
+### Conclusions drawn from the Outcomes based on Launch Date Analysis.

 * The best time to launch a theater campaign kickstarter seems to be between the end of spring and beginning of summer.
 The peak month for successful campaigns is May, in which nearly 67% of the total campaigns launched were successful.
 * The worst time to launch a theater campaign kickstarter was during the beginning of fall to the start of winter.
 October and December were the worst during that timeframe, with failure rates of 43.48% and 46.67% respectively.